ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Alaska Birth Records Public Information?

 Alaska birth records are confidential until 100 years after the event occurred.
 During this time, the records are only available to persons who can sufficiently prove a direct and tangible interest in them.
-Those that can order birth certificates include:
+Those who can order birth certificates include:

-• The registrant, ordering a birth certificate replacement
+• The registrant ordering a birth certificate replacement

 • The registrant’s parents or legal guardians

-• Persons authorized by court order, and third parties bearing a notarized letter of consent
+• Persons authorized by court order and third parties bearing a notarized letter of consent

 • Legal representatives of eligible persons.

-Access to Alaska birth records becomes unrestricted after the 100 year period has elapsed.
+Access to Alaska birth records becomes unrestricted after the 100-year period has elapsed.

 How Do I Obtain Alaska Birth Records?